 Table 9 summarizes our main estimation results.
 For each of our three tax evasion indicators, we list the results from a simple OLS estimation and the second-stage estimates from a 2SLS estimation using the IV strategy described above.
-Both estimation methods provide evidence of a significant positive effect of the father's tax compliance behavior and child's compliance.
+Both estimation methods provide evidence of a significant positive effect of the father's tax compliance behavior on child's compliance.
 Across all indicators, the 2SLS estimates are larger than the OLS estimates; however, the 95 percent confidence intervals overlap in each case.
 Our a priori belief about the source of endogeneity would imply a comparably smaller 2SLS estimate.
-The pattern of the larger 2SLS estimates is also common in the well-established literature on intergenerational income persistence (Havari and Savegnago, 2016) for two reasons: First, the 2SLS estimates correct both for classical measurement errors (which lead to a downward-biased OLS estimate) and for the endogeneity of the dependent variable.
+The pattern of the larger 2SLS estimates is not uncommon in the well-established literature on intergenerational income persistence (Havari and Savegnago, 2016) for two reasons: First, the 2SLS estimates correct both for classical measurement errors (which lead to a downward-biased OLS estimate) and for the endogeneity of the dependent variable.
 The former effect may dominate the latter one.
 Second, the 2SLS estimate is a local average treatment effect that refers to the specific sub-population whose behavior is affected by the IV being used (Imbens, 2010).
 By contrast, the OLS estimate provides an average effect treatment.
 The local average treatment effect may simply be larger than the (true) average treatment effect.

 The 2SLS estimates suggest a substantial intergenerational causal effect in tax evasion behavior.
-The non-compliance of a father increases the likelihood of cheating for his child by 4.7 percentage points (see column (2)).
-Given an average non-compliance rate of 20 percent for children, the estimated effect amounts to a 24 percent increase in non-compliance among children.
-We interpret this result as evidence of an intergenerational transmission of tax morale, which is economically significant.
+The non-compliance of a father increases the likelihood of cheating for his child by 4.6 percentage points (see column (2)).
+Given an average non-compliance rate of 20 percent for children, the estimated effect amounts to a 23 percent increase in non-compliance among children.
+We interpret this result as evidence of an intergenerational transmission of tax morale that is non-negligible.
+While the underlying transmission mechanism (see footnote 2) cannot be disentangled within our research design, we consider the transmission of social norms and/or of information as plausible causal pathways.
 The estimations using the other two indicators also provide information on the intensive margin: an increase in the overclaimed amount by the father of 1 percent of his income leads to an increase in the overclaimed amount by the child of 0.1 percent (see column (4)).
-In absolute terms, we observe that an increase by one Euro leads to an increase of 6 cents (see column (6)).
+In absolute terms, we observe that an increase by one Euro leads to an increase of about 6 cents (see column (6)).
 The respective beta coefficients are comparable (0.056 compared with 0.051).
 All these estimates are significant at least at the 5 percent level and based on sufficiently strong IVs.
 The intergenerational causal effect is thus smaller along the intensive margin (compared with the extensive one).
 This results from the cap on the deductible amount defined by the commuter allowance (see Table 1).